-Cataclysm was originally conceived by an indie dev known as Whales, who wished to make a roguelike game around the themes of apocalyptic endings of society rather than dungeoncrawling sword-and-spell fantasy.
-To that end, Whales programmed the original Cataclysm as a freeroaming survival sim based around tropes from horror movies, manga, and well known games.
+Cataclysm was originally conceived by an indie dev known as Whales, who wished to make a roguelike game around the themes of apocalyptic endings of society rather than dungeon-crawling sword-and-spell fantasy.
+To that end, Whales programmed the original Cataclysm as a free-roaming survival sim based on tropes from horror movies, manga, and well-known games.
 The setting is a mashup of interdimensional invasion, zombie infections, nuclear devastation, and post-apocalyptic wasteland savagery.
-True to roguelike form, the player builds themselves a character and is dropped into a proceedurally generated ASCII world of ruined cityscapes and desolate forests.
+True to roguelike form, the player builds a character and is dropped into a procedurally generated ASCII world of ruined cityscapes and desolate forests.
 Left on their own, the protagonist struggles to survive against the alien monsters, zombified humans, and violent looters that inhabit the remains of our society.

 But even the Cataclysm could not last forever.
 Citing a loss of interest in the setting, Whales stopped development on Cataclysm and retired to Twitter, leaving former players to pick up the pieces.
-While some bits of code had been contributed before this, it now wholly fell to the users to continue work on the game.
-Under the title Cataclysm: Dark Days Ahead a group of coders led by programmer Kevin Granade began development of a new branch of the Cataclysm code.
-Maintaining the development access model that Whales had always used, the group now releases periodic updates to the game from their site and accept code donations from others through Github.
-It retains a substantial following on its official forums, which give advice and take suggestions for improving the game.
+While some bits of code had been contributed before this, it now wholly fell to the users to continue working on the game.
+Under the title Cataclysm: Dark Days Ahead, a group of coders led by programmer Kevin Granade began the development of a new branch of the Cataclysm code.
+Maintaining the development access model that Whales had always used, the group now releases periodic updates to the game from their site and accepts code donations from others through Github.
+It retains a substantial following on its official forums, which give advice and takes suggestions for improving the game.

 Although in perpetual development for over two teams and several years, Cataclysm is an excellent game for fans of difficult, survival-based gameplay.
 The interface and graphics are all text-based, and it can sometimes be difficult to know what you are able to do or how to go about doing it if you have no prior experience with such games.
 Some tilesets are available to replace the existing graphics, and have recently been bundled with the normal game download, although classicists can disable them through the settings.
 Forums and an IRC channel exist where new players can get advice and guides to help ease them into to trickier bits of the interface, and a help menu bound to '?' offers a degree of in-game orientation.
 There's even a brief tutorial going over several basics, but it does not yet cover many newer features and control schemes.